ennuiii/SchoolQuizGame/README.md

 - **Real-time Drawing**: Players can draw their answers on a chalkboard that updates in real-time
 - **Lives System**: Players have three lives and lose one for each incorrect answer
 - **German Educational Content**: Questions based on the German school system
+- **Admin Panel**: Separate single-page application for managing the question database

 ## Technology Stack